Chart Color Schemes

 Health performance in Colac is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Colac faces significant health challenges, as indicated by data showing high prevalence of common conditions across both younger and older age groups.
-Private health cover is low, at approximately 48% of the total population (~6,437 people), compared to the national average of 55.3%.
+Health data indicates significant issues in Colac, with high prevalence of common health conditions across both younger and older age groups.
+Private health cover is low at approximately 48% (around 6,437 people), compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis (10.2%) and mental health issues (8.8%).
-Conversely, 63.4% of residents report no medical ailments, slightly lower than the Rest of Vic.'s 65.0%.
-Colac has a lower proportion of seniors aged 65 and over, at 23.4% (3,134 people), compared to Rest of Vic.'s 24.6%.
-Health outcomes among seniors are broadly in line with the general population's health profile.
+About 63.4% of residents report having no medical ailments, slightly lower than the Rest of Vic's 65.0%.
+Colac has 23.4% of residents aged 65 and over (3,134 people), which is lower than Rest of Vic's 24.6%.
+Senior health outcomes present some challenges, generally aligning with the overall population's health profile.

 Frequently Asked Questions - Health